kingparra/hpfp/09_-_lists/notes.rst

 9.8 Spines and nonstrict evaluation
 -----------------------------------
+The spine is the structure of a collection type that arranges values in some order.

 The spine is the connective structure that links a composite data-structure together.
 In the case of a list, it's the succession of nested cons data